JanSharp/VRCLockstep/notes.md

     - The client knows the tick at which all of the game states where captured
     - The client knows the current game tick all other clients are already at, thanks to LockstepTickSync
     - Raise the `OnClientBeginCatchUp(int playerId)` event
-      - Allows systems to initialize non game states or register conditional event handlers, based on the current game states
+      - Allows systems to initialize non game states based on the current game states
       - Note that this event must not modify any game states.
 If you know Factorio, think about on_load.
 This is the only event with this exception
 - Receive `ClientGotLateJoinerDataIA`
   - On every client (though sending client will run it a bit later, while catching up)